Review and Compare

 The above image is courtesy of Alexa and was produced on September 24, 2019 using this page.
 These percentages are always in flux, and the same query done at a different time may produce a different result.

 This number means that FindLaw is extremely dependent on ranking for searches conducted on Google.
-This is confirmed by looking at Google’s dominant search engine marketing share worldwide:
+This is confirmed by looking at Google’s dominant search engine marketing share.

-So, according to Alexa, as of this writing, FindLaw gets 84.6 % of its traffic from search engines, and approximately 88% of all US-based searches are done on Google.
+According to Alexa, as of this writing, FindLaw gets 84.6 % of its traffic from search engines, and as of this writing approximately 88% of all US-based searches are done on Google.
 Assuming that both sources are accurate, approximately 3 out of every 4 FindLaw visitors come from Google.

 When it comes to organic keywords, according to SpyFu (a company that provides competitive intelligence about websites), FindLaw ranks for more SEO keywords than any other legal directory.
 This is great for Thomson Reuters.
 It shows that they have invested heavily in the content and ranking for the site.
 And it may be a compelling reason for some lawyers (where the ranking is good for their practice type and jurisdiction) to advertise in FindLaw’s directory.
 But does it make sense for lawyers to also use FindLaw to design, build, host, maintain and promote their law firm’s own website?